jmp3833/blog/_posts/2016-01-14-greetings-from-thailand.md

 I was fortunate enough to visit my good friend Krit Upra, and stay in his family's home over the past few days.
 We set up home base here in the city of Chiangrai and planned our journey throughout four popular norther Thai cities.
 While there was a strong sense of culture shock during the first day of the trip as I adjusted to jet lag and took in the sights of Chiangrai, the rest of the trip was more natural, as if I had been accustomed to these surroundings for my entire life.
 Quaint shops and restaurants integrated into people's homes with merchants lining the main streets selling vegetables and handmade goods.

-After settling into the city, we made our plans to venture out by bus and begin our backpacking trip to each city.
+After settling into the city, we made our plans to venture out by bus and begin our backpacking trip to each location.
 I would like to make a post for each stop on the trip, so I'll keep the description of each city brief:

 ### Chiang Mai